Working Harder Than Our Children At Their Happiness. . . And Why This Will Always Fail!

 The Healthy Prescription For Emotional Resilience

-Belief in your child’s strength.
-Express this as, “I know you can handle it sweetheart.”
+Believe in your child’s strength.
+Express this as, “I know you can handle it, sweetheart.”

-Boredom and other complaints are not your job to fix.
+Boredom and other complaints are not your jobs to fix.

 When they say they are bored, look around the room and understand that this is a statement that makes no sense.
 There are lots of things for your kids to do in your home, so allow them to find a way to be entertained.
 Don’t fix it.
 Don’t solve it.
 Don’t direct them.
 Instead, smile…and walk away.

-And understand…it’s their job in this very luck world we live in…to find their happiness.
-Give this some time, and you will see that they actually get better at it.
+And understand…it’s their job in this very lucky world we live in…to find their happiness.
+Give this some time, and you will see that they get better at it.
 BUT only, if we stop trying so hard!

-Coping with disappointments are a critical life skill to develop.
+Coping with disappointments is a critical life skill to develop.